 Aquatic vegetation, of which Hydrilla is the dominant species, covers approximately 55% of Lake Seminole.
 Since the lake’s impoundment in 1957, USACE has been combating aquatic vegetation with herbicides as well as biological and mechanical controls.
 These efforts have been costly and thus far unsuccessful in controlling populations (Eubanks and Morgan, 2001).

-At Lake Thurmond Hydrilla is estimated to cover 7% of the 29 km2 total surface area of the lake, and it is predicted that it will eventually spread to all suitable habitat and occupy 20-30% of the lake (USACE Report).
+At Lake Thurmond, Hydrilla is estimated to cover 7% of the 29 km2 total surface area of the lake, and it is predicted that it will eventually spread to all suitable habitat and occupy 20-30% of the lake (USACE Report).
 The clustered lakes of Oliver, Harding and Goat on the western border of Georgia have also reported the presence of Hydrilla in recent years and have been chosen as our prediction sample sites using algorithms developed for Landsat 8.

 Figure 3.
-True color images of Lake Seminole, Thurmond, and Harding - September, 2014
+True color images of Lake Seminole, Thurmond, and Harding in September, 2014

 Study Period